Creating USD files for Apple devices

 Converting dense meshes

-Reduce the number of polygons in your geometry and the number of individual geometry elements to maximize performance.
+Reduce the number of polygons in your geometry and the number of individual meshes to maximize performance.

 Convert your models from other formats

-Export directly to USD from your content creation tools when possible, or to one of the supported conversion formats.
-Unsupported conversion formats will require using a content creation tool to convert them first to USD or another supported conversion format.
+If you have been using Reality Converter to create USDZ files, Preview is the recommended replacement.
+Export directly to USD from your content creation tool when possible, or to one of the supported conversion formats first.
+Unsupported formats will require an intermediate conversion step using a DCC.

 Support scripts